 They are really, really, really easy to make, friends.
 And it’s a perfect way to use up some leftover ingredients.

 Below is the written and printable tutorial for these bath bombs.
 I’ve been making them for years so if you have any questions, please use the comment section below.

 Alternate Way to Make and Gift Mermaid Bath Bombs

 If you are gifting these fun bath bombs for kids, you can leave off the sprinkles.
-That way, they won’t be tempted to snack on them.
+That way, they won’t be tempted to put them in their mouths.